Azerbaijan-Cybersecurity-Center/LogCTIAI/docs/USAGE.md

 Notes

-- CTI lookups use AbuseIPDB public site scraping as a baseline.
+- CTI lookups include AbuseIPDB/Talos/VirusTotal by default, and will also use OTX, GreyNoise, ThreatFox, and IPInfo when keys/network are available.
 In offline or restricted environments, the tool continues without CTI data.
 - Reports summarize overall activity, surface suspicious IPs (CTI risk, 4xx rate, UA flags), and include an optional brief AI anomaly insight when LLM is enabled.

 Performance tips